timothypratley/power-turtle/resources/public/conj2017-slides.md

 * This is exactly what I had hoped for.
 * Lessons are guides, but you can really do whatever you want.
 * The emphasis is on self discovery.
-* Good lessons challenge us to figure out how to do something interesting
+* Good lessons challenge us; can you draw this shape?
-  - with a small set of appropriate tools to do so
+  - and provide just enough information to figure it out
 ---
 background-image: url(../../../img/korean.jpg)
 background-position: center